Alabama Police Level New Charges Against Man Accused Of Feeding Meth To Pet Squirrel, Training It To Attack

 Police in Alabama are leveling new charges against a man who had been accused of feeding meth to his “attack squirrel,” a pet rodent that he had allegedly taught to attack on command.

 Mickey Paulk was arrested this week after police say he rammed an investigator’s vehicle during a chase.
-As The Associated Press reported, the Limestone County Sheriff’s Office announced on Thursday that authorities were had been seeking Paulk on a series of felony warrants, though not related to his alleged attack squirrel.
+As The Associated Press reported, the Limestone County Sheriff’s Office announced on Thursday that authorities had been seeking Paulk on a series of felony warrants, though not related to his alleged attack squirrel.
 Paulk had told The Associated Press that he was preparing to turn himself in, and denying that he was training the squirrel to attack.

 At the time, Paulk posted a video on his Facebook page showing him petting his squirrel and saying it was not violent.